-Sylvan’s study skills program in New York can help ensure your son or daughter is fully prepared for increasing school workloads and the forthcoming challenges of college.
-Through our program, kids in grades 4-12 can develop practical life management, critical thinking and problem solving skills, enabling them to manage their schoolwork and schedules more effectively.
-You'll see confidence levels soar as your child picks up life-long tools that he or she can put to good use in the classroom and beyond!
+As school workloads grow and the challenges of college get closer, you can help ensure your son or daughter is prepared with Sylvan’s study skills program in New York.
+Through our program, kids in grades 4-12 develop useful life management, problem solving and critical thinking skills to help them better organize their busy schedules and stay on top of schoolwork assignments.
+There's no doubt about it: your child's confidence will soar as he or she learns lifelong tools and techniques that can be applied in the classroom and beyond!
 We're ready to equip your child for success: simply contact your local Sylvan in New York to get started or to find out more.

-Skills for Greater Success in School, from Grade 4 to High School Graduation and Beyond
+The Tools to Succeed from Grade 4 to High School Graduation and Beyond

-Here's What Your Child Will Learn:
+Your Child in Grade 4-12 Will Learn: